Pengwei-Yang/NMF/README.md

 ### Prerequisites
 Python 3.x version

-Check required-libraries.txt for all the packages that need to be installed.
+Check required-libraries.txt in the code folder for all the packages that need to be installed.

 Please open an issue if there is any problem.